Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Introduction

 In the case of group actions, a similar phenomenon occurs.
-A sufficiently manageable invariant for the category of $G$-$C^*$-dynamical systems will usually not be able to distinguish the action $\alpha: G \acts A$ from the action $\alpha \otimes \op{id}_\mathcal{Z}: G \acts A \otimes \mathcal{Z}$.
+A sufficiently manageable invariant for the category of $G$-$C^*$-dynamical systems will usually not be able to distinguish the action $\alpha\colon G \acts A$ from the action $\alpha \otimes \op{id}_\mathcal{Z}\colon G \acts A \otimes \mathcal{Z}$.
 In particular, this is the case for invariants like the action induced on the tracial simplex, and equivariant $KK$-theory \cite{Kasparov}.
-So for the same reasons as before, the only actions we can expect to classify are the equivariantly $\mathcal{Z}$-stable ones, i.e.\ actions that are cocycle conjugate to their tensor product with the trivial action on $\mathcal{Z}$.
+So when it comes to classifying $G$-$C^*$-dynamical systems up to cocycle conjugacy (see Definition~\ref{def:cc}), for the same reasons as before, the only actions we can expect to classify are the equivariantly $\mathcal{Z}$-stable ones, i.e.\ actions that are cocycle conjugate to their tensor product with the trivial action on $\mathcal{Z}$.
 In order to clarify the scope of the classification program for amenable group actions, it is therefore important to investigate whether this property holds automatically for all actions of amenable groups acting on classifiable $C^*$-algebras or not.